Restoring Free-flowing Rivers in Europe

 Basic components of a project design

+Three basic components of a project design include a technical memorandum, engineering design sheets, and the cost estimate.
 Technical Memorandum: A technical memorandum describes the rationale behind the design and summarizes the analysis that went into the design.
 The memo can also be used to layout alternatives analysis if that was part of the process.

 Design sheets: The detail of your engineering design will depend on the complexity of your project and your permitting requirements.
 In general project plans will lay out a site base map with existing conditions and natural resource areas, equipment access, the sequence of removal construction, extent of natural resources impacted, and proposed final conditions.
 Design plans typically present a profile view of the stream channel as well as existing and proposed cross-sections of the river channel.
 You may also need to provide detailed information on particular activities such as how you will manage dewatering, sediment management, or restoration plantings.